Hong Kong school students form human chain after weekend of protests

 Metro stations which had closed on Sunday amid sometimes violent confrontations reopened, although the mood in the Asian financial hub remained tense.

+The students, brandished posters with the protesters’ five demands for the government, they called on authorities to respond to the promises of freedom, human rights and rule of law.University students were also expected to join the human chain protests during the day on their campuses.

+One of the five demands - to formally withdraw the extradition bill - was announced last week by the city government leader, Carrie Lam, but protesters are angry about her failure to call an independent inquiry into accusations of police brutality during demonstrations.

-The Hong Kong government warned foreign lawmakers not to interfere in the internal affairs of the former British colony after thousands of protesters called on U.S. President Donald Trump to “liberate” the city.
+Following the demonstration at the U.S. consulate on Sunday, Hong Kong’s government warned foreign lawmakers not to interfere in the internal affairs of the former British colony after thousands of protesters called on U.S. President Donald Trump to “liberate” the city.

+China denies the accusation of meddling in the city’s affairs and says Hong Kong is an internal affair.
+It has denounced the protests, accusing the United States and Britain of fomenting unrest, and warned of the damage to the economy.

 Chinese state media on Monday said Hong Kong was an inseparable part of China and any form of secessionism “will be crushed”.